 - Checking the Overall Meaning of the Paper

 By using the techniques explained above, you should be successful at making global revisions to your work.
 At this stage, sentence-level issues should not be dwelled upon too much.
 Of course, if there are some recurring matters that may hinder readers’ ability to understand the paper’s meaning, then these matters should indeed be addressed as soon as possible.
 However, the most important thing for you to remember during global revising is that if the paper makes logical sense from afar, it may be ready for the next step in the revision process.

-Copyright 2006 by the Academic Center and the University of Houston-Victoria.
+Copyright 2006 by the Student Success Center and the University of Houston-Victoria.

 Created 2006 by Kelli Trungale.

 ACS - Relay for Life - Team Captain Meetings - 1/14/2014

 SABP Stakeholders Meeting - 1/16/2014

 Outstanding business school graduates look to future - 12/05/2013